 Such indicative bullish trends can be identified through the flowing parameters –

 Any sustained movement of the stock prices in any direction is termed as a market rally.
 A share market bull rally for an extended period mainly occurs due to expansionary demand-side policies, such as lower interest rates and extensive tax rate cuts.
-Governments can also undertake extensive expenditure for the development of the country, through infrastructure construction, building schools and medical centres, etc.
+Governments can also undertake extensive expenditure for the development of the country, through infrastructure construction, building schools, medical centers, etc.

-An increased income level due to such expansionary policies ensure sufficient funding available for investment in the stock market, thereby increasing the stock prices owing to higher speculative demand.
+An increased income level due to such expansionary policies ensures sufficient funding available for investment in the stock market, thereby increasing the stock prices owing to higher speculative demand.

 A rising volatility index is a major indicator of a bull market, as price fluctuations are more significant during a bullish market trend.
 The volatility of the Indian stock market is indicated by the NIFTY index option prices, which reflects the sensitivity of all securities listed on the National Stock Exchange (NSE).

 Zero risk securities are often associated with lower interest rates during a share market bull.
 This encourages investors to pool their money in equity instruments available in the stock market, at higher associated risks.